 “Saturday,” he concluded, “is everybody’s day.”

 Other Black leaders from Seattle also spoke at the rally, including the Rev. John Adams, pastor of the First African Methodist Church.
-The Rev. Adams referred to a timetable recently proposed by Seattle Mayor Gordon S. Clinton for creating a human rights commission and a real estate listing service to address racial discrimination in the city.
+The Rev. Adams referred to a timetable recently proposed by Seattle Mayor Gordon S. Clinton for creating a human rights commission and a real estate listing service to address racial discrimination within the city.
 Many Black leaders felt the timetable was not urgent enough, and the Rev. Adams declared:

 “We will let the mayor know we don’t approve his timetable. . . .
 We don’t want any more study groups — we want some action, now!”